apcros/HubbleBox/README.md

 When the provisionning is finished, you should be able to reach your app on [http://localhost:5580/](http://localhost:5580/) (Which is also the "Api Entry point" asked by the client)

+The Hubble repo is automatically cloned within the provisioning script

 If you need a different port, you can change it in the vagrant file

 ## Contributing